naninovel/docs/docs/en/guide/getting-started.md

 Alternatively, you can install Naninovel using a `.unitypackage` file.
 The current stable release and all previous versions are available in our [download archive](https://account.naninovel.com/download).

 ::: info NOTE
-Asset Store packages and the download archive are updated 2–3 months later than the UPM repository and don't include preview releases, so we recommend installing Naninovel directly from GitHub for the latest updates.
+Asset Store packages and the download archive are updated several months later than the UPM repository and don't include preview releases, so we recommend installing Naninovel directly from GitHub for the latest updates.
 :::

 ## Core Concepts